aurycat/blender-vertex-color-utils/README.md

    A swizzle string is a series of 4 characters out of R, G, B, A, 0, and 1 (lowercase letters are okay too).

    Examples:\
-   `RGBA`: This is the "no-op" swizzle string; it puts every channel into the location it' salready at, so nothng changes.\
+   `RGBA`: This is the "no-op" swizzle string; it puts every channel into the location it's already at, so nothng changes.\
    `BGRA`: Changes RGB to BGR.\
    `000R`: Moves the red channel into alpha channel, and then zeros out the other channels.\
    `1G11`: Sets all channels to 1, except green.